Measles Virus May Wipe Out Immune Protection For Other Diseases

 "Even coming into this with a pre-existing hypothesis, the findings that we've made here are much more striking than we could have expected," says Mina.

 The Science Immunology study released Thursday investigated whether the character of the immune system changed after measles exposure.
-The researchers sequenced the genes of immune memory cells, and found that after recovering from measles, the children's immune system had a different landscape of certain types of cells.
+The researchers sequenced the genes of immune memory cells and found that after recovering from measles, the children's immune system had a different landscape of certain types of cells.

 "The immune cells that normally would recognize new pathogens — they become restricted in their ability to respond" after recovering from measles, says Velislava Petrova of the Wellcome Sanger Institute, the lead author of the Science Immunology paper.